-2023 CROPS PREMIUM LIST

-Approved by Kentucky Department of Agriculture, Division of Show and Fairs, Frankfort, Kentucky
+2024 CROPS PREMIUM LIST Approved by Kentucky Department of Agriculture, Division of Show and Fairs, Frankfort, Kentucky

-- Entries must be entered at the Exhibit Building from 4:00 7:00 p.m., Tuesday, July 18.
-Entries and premiums may be picked up from 2:00 - 4:00 p.m., Sunday, July 23.
-ALL ENTRIES BECOME PROPERTY OF THE FAIR - 2.
-ALL ENTRIES BECOME PROPERTY OF THE FAIR. - 3.
-In crop entries, the judges will consider uniformity in size and color, freedom from blemishes or signs of disease, cleanliness, and designated number for each category in the selection of winning entries. - All entries of fruit, vegetables, and flowers not picked up by 4:00 p.m. on Sunday, July 23, will be disposed of properly.
+- 1. Entries must be entered at the Exhibit Building from Tuesday of fair week 4:00 -7:00 p.m.
+Entries and premiums may be picked up from 2:00 - 4:00 p.m., Sunday after the fair. - ALL ENTRIES BECOME PROPERTY OF THE FAIR. - In crop entries, the judges will consider uniformity in size and color, freedom from blemishes or signs of disease, cleanliness, and designated number for each category in the selection of winning entries. - All entries of fruit, vegetables, and flowers not picked up by 4:00 p.m. on Sunday, July 23, will be disposed of properly.
 Fruits and vegetables will be disposed of as they begin to rot during the fair.